Install Node.js from https://nodejs.org/

 Configuration

 The MultiServerMCPClient connects to one or more MCP servers.
-Each server is defined by a command, arguments, and transport type.
-The Airbnb server uses stdio transport — it runs as a subprocess and communicates via stdin/stdout:
+Each server has a command, arguments, and transport type.
+The Airbnb server uses stdio transport.
+It runs as a subprocess and talks over stdin/stdout:

 from langchain_mcp_adapters.client import MultiServerMCPClient